agusprats/agusprats/README.md

 ---
-- 🔭  I’m currently working on my portfolio ...
+- 🔭  I’m currently learning Backend skills, and having fun with React improving my portfolio ...

 <!--
 **agusprats/agusprats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.